Morleys Hall: History

 The More-Leghe mentioned in documents in the early 13th century gave its name to the family who lived there until about 1381 when it passed to the Leylands.
 The Leylands remained at Morleys until the male line failed and passed to the Tyldesleys through Ann Leyland who married Edward, second son of Thurstan Tyldesley of Wardley Hall in 1550.
 Ann, daughter of Thomas Leyland, and Edward Tyldesley of Wardley Hall eloped from Morleys in 1547.
 Her father was not in favour of the romance as Edward was a second son with no prospects of an inheritance.
-Anne was locked in her room but escaped through the window with an improvised rope and joined Edward who pulled her across the moat and went to Wardley Hall and were married.
+Ann was locked in her room but escaped through the window with an improvised rope and joined Edward who pulled her across the moat and went to Wardley Hall and were married.
 The elopement became the subject of an unfinished poem by Branwell Brontë.
 Edward Tyldesley inherited Morleys in 1564.

-After the Reformation the family of Sir Thomas Tyldesley were recussants and allowed Ambrose Barlow, a Catholic priest who ministered to those who kept the old faith in the Leigh parish, to say mass at Morleys.
+After the Reformation, the family of Sir Thomas Tyldesley were recussants and allowed Ambrose Barlow, a Catholic priest who ministered to those who kept the old faith in the Leigh parish, to say mass at Morleys.
 He was taken prisoner at Morleys on Easter Sunday 1641 by the Vicar of Leigh and a large mob and taken to Lancaster Castle where he was martyred.

 The Tyldesleys sold the hall to the Leghs of Chorley in 1755.
-The old hall and some land was bought by Josiah Wilkinson, who left it to his son John, the rest was purchased by Thomas Lyon.
+The old hall and some land was bought by Josiah Wilkinson, who left it to his son John; the rest was purchased by Thomas Lyon.
 The Morleys estate was bought by Tyldesley Urban District Council in the early 20th century to build a sewage works.